mdp18/TeleSign-PhoneID-Batch-Script/README.md

 ## 📄 License

-This code example is **not licensed for production use** and is provided solely for educational and testing purposes.
+This code example is **not licensed nor intended for production use** and is provided solely for educational and testing purposes.
-If you intend to use it in production, please contact **TeleSign Support** or your account representative for best practices and supported SDKs.

 ---